MicrosoftDocs/PowerShell-Docs/scripting/core-powershell/ise/Purpose-of-the-Windows-PowerShell-ISE-Scripting-Object-Model.md

 -   You can configure warnings.
 This setting includes warnings that are issued when a file is opened in multiple PowerShell tabs or when a script in the file is run before the file has been saved.

--   You can switch between a view where the Script pane and the Output pane are side\-by\-side and a view where the Script pane is on top of the Output pane.
+-   You can switch between a view where the Script pane and the Output pane are side-by-side and a view where the Script pane is on top of the Output pane.
 You can dock the Command pane to the bottom or the top of the Output pane.

 ## Enhancing the functionality of Windows PowerShell ISE
  You can use the object model to enhance the functionality of Windows PowerShell ISE.
 For example, you can: